Chart Color Schemes

 Educational outcomes in Hastings fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-The area's university qualification rate is 12.3%, significantly lower than Greater Melbourne's average of 37.0%.
+The area has university qualification rates at 12.3%, significantly lower than Greater Melbourne's average of 37.0%.
 Bachelor degrees are the most common at 8.6%, followed by graduate diplomas (1.9%) and postgraduate qualifications (1.8%).
 Vocational credentials are prevalent, with 44.1% of residents aged 15+ holding them, including advanced diplomas (12.0%) and certificates (32.1%).
-Educational participation is high at 28.3%, with 10.8% in primary education, 8.0% in secondary education, and 2.5% pursuing tertiary education.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education, comprising 10.8% in primary, 8.0% in secondary, and 2.5% in tertiary education.

 Educational participation is notably high, with 28.3% of residents currently enrolled in formal education.
 This includes 10.8% in primary education, 8.0% in secondary education, and 2.5% pursuing tertiary education.